jupyterhub/mybinder.org-deploy/docs/source/deployment/prereqs.md

 ## Helm

-We use [helm](https://helm.sh) to manage our deployments, and it is important you have a working knowledge of how to use helm.
-Detailed explanations are out of the scope of this repository, but [docs.helm.sh](https://docs.helm.sh) is an excellent source of information.
+We use [Helm](https://helm.sh) to manage our deployments, and it is important you have a working knowledge of how to use Helm.
+Detailed explanations are out of the scope of this repository, but [Helm's official documentation](https://docs.helm.sh) is an excellent source of information.
 At a minimum, you must at least understand:

 - [What is a chart?](https://helm.sh/docs/chart_template_guide/getting_started/#charts)